ckaestne/seaibib/README.md

 Feffer, Michael, Anusha Sinha, Zachary C. Lipton, and Hoda Heidari. "[Red-Teaming for Generative AI: Silver Bullet or Security Theater?](https://arxiv.org/abs/2401.15897)" arXiv preprint arXiv:2401.15897 (2024).

 > A critical discussion of the current discourse on "red teaming" analyzing six red-teaming reports and literature on the topic showing that it is poorly defined and used entirely inconsistently.
 Most work in this area is not systematic and does not have a clear articulation of safety properties or a threat model or any other specifications.
+Has many useful pointers to other work in this area.
 While the paper does not explicitly makes the point, it becomes obvious that red teaming is a distraction and a good example of regulatory capture.

 See also this [annotated bibliography](https://berryvilleiml.com/references/).